How To Start a Junk Removal Company: Part 2

 How much money do you need to get started?

 Take a look at the first tab in this spreadsheet called “Start Up Costs.”
 When we talk about start up costs, we are going to include the JRA business package, which is our offering to provide you the training and materials you’ll need to succeed.
-The package is $15,000 plus travel costs of $1,000 – $2,000.
-If you aren’t going to make that investment then you’ll need to remove those figures.
+If you aren’t going to invest in the package, then you’ll need to remove those figures.
 I will, however, just about guarantee your income will be significantly lower if you do not go through the training program.

 The amount of cash you will need to build a successful junk removal company ranges from $42,398 to $85,049.
 The typical amount we suggest is $55,798, but this can vary depending on your specific situation and your area.
 These figures include a cash reserve of $15,000 to $30,000.